 Securing backup files and access credentials

 While backups protect against data loss, they can also become vulnerable if not properly secured.
-Encrypt your backup files to prevent unauthorized access.
-Only those with the appropriate decryption keys should be able to access the backup data.
+Encrypt your backup files to prevent unauthorized access and only allow those with the appropriate decryption keys.

 Be sure to safeguard access credentials to your backup storage locations.
 Use strong, unique passwords and consider multi-factor authentication for an extra layer of protection.